w3c/json-ld-wg/README.md

 Edit the .txt file and repeat the `npm run scribejs` line as necessary.
 Once finished, you can commit the `.md` file and delete the `.txt` file (or keep it for your records).

+Alternatively, you can also use the [browser interface to scribejs](https://w3c.github.io/scribejs/BrowserView/) relying on your local clone of the WG's repository.

 ### Jekyll